iotaledger/iota-wiki/docs/get-started/programmes/touchpoint.md

 projects in DeFi, gaming, NFTs, and other verticals.'
 image: /img/shimmer-wiki.png
 keywords:
   - Touchpoint program
   - open builders program
   - tailored support
   - world-class expertise
   - smart money
 ---

 # Touchpoint: Empowering Collaboration in Web3

 [Touchpoint](https://assembly.sc/touchpoint) is an open builders program that leverages the power of the community to provide access to tailored support, world-class expertise, and smart money.
-It offers a collaborative environment for builders, investors, and experts to come together and grow alongside 35+ other projects across DeFi, gaming, NFTs, and other verticals.
+It offers a collaborative environment for builders, investors, and experts to come together and grow alongside 35+ projects across DeFi, gaming, NFTs, and other verticals.

 ## No Frills Support

 Touchpoint takes a modular and flexible approach by design.
 Instead of a set curriculum, the program encourages collaboration among participants and provides frequent and honest input.
-Whether it's collaborating with other program participants or seeking guidance from the Touchpoint team, builders can access the support they need without unnecessary formalities.
+Whether collaborating with other program participants or seeking guidance from the Touchpoint team, builders can access the support they need without unnecessary formalities.

 ## World-Class Expertise

 Collaboration with a growing community of subject matter experts is a key advantage of Touchpoint.
-From smart contract specialists to token economic experts, participants have the opportunity to tap into a wealth of knowledge and experience.
+From smart contract specialists to token economic experts, participants can tap into a wealth of knowledge and experience.
 This network of experts is committed to supporting DAOs and contributing to the success of projects within the Touchpoint ecosystem.

 ## Leading Investors

 Touchpoint provides hands-on support with fundraising efforts.
-Participants gain access to leading investors who are dedicated to supporting ecosystem projects within the Assembly ecosystem.
+Participants gain access to leading investors dedicated to supporting ecosystem projects within the Assembly ecosystem.
 Whether you're looking for financial support or introductions to potential backers, Touchpoint can help you navigate the fundraising landscape.

 ## Who is Touchpoint for?

-Touchpoint is designed to cater to builders, investors, and experts who are actively involved in the Assembly ecosystem.
+Touchpoint is designed to cater to builders, investors, and experts actively involved in the Assembly ecosystem.

 - **Builders**: Those seeking help with building on Assembly and looking for public or private funding, technical support, or ecosystem strategies.